Variational Learning for Unsupervised Knowledge Grounded Dialogs: Variational RAG (VRAG)

 \section{Variational RAG (VRAG)}

-Variational training involves using both, the document-prior and document-posterior distributions.
-In our VRAG model, we continue to use the document-prior distribution as defined by RAG (Equation \ref{eq:approx-prior}) and similary define the approximate document-posterior distribution ($\hat{q}$):
+Variational training involves using both, the document-prior ($p(\bz \vert \bx)$) and document-posterior distributions ($q(\bz \vert \bx, \by)$).
+We model each of these based on scores from a Dense Passage retriever (DPR) \cite{dpr20} i.e.

-Here, $h(\bx,\by)$ denotes the joint embedding of the context-response pair while $f(\bz)$ indicates the document embeddings.
-In practise, $h$ and $f$ are often implemented using neural networks.
+where $f$ and $g$ are parameterized representations of documents ($\bz$) and dialog contexts ($\bx$). $h(\bx,\by)$ denotes the joint embedding of the context-response pair.
+These are created using neural models such as BERT \cite{BERT}.
 We use a single network to compute the document embeddings $f(\bz)$ for both prior and posterior.

+In order to efficiently compute expectation and KL divergence terms in the ELBO objective (Equation \ref{eq:elbo}), we need to approximate the above distributions.
+To do so, we maintain an index on document embeddings.
+This allows us to retrieve the set of top-k documents under prior and posterior distributions (equations \ref{eq:vragprior} and \ref{eq:vragpost}) using MIPS search \cite{JDH17}.
+Note that since the query embeddings $g$ and $h$ are trainable, the retriever is trained over the epochs as well.
+We denote the sets of top documents under prior and posterior distributions by $S^p_k$ and $S^q_k$ respectively.

-This allows us to use a common document index as well.
-The overall cost is then computed using Evidence Lower Bound as
+The overall cost is then computed using Evidence Lower Bound (Equation \ref{eq:elbo}).
 Here for the first term, we normalize $\hat{q}$ over the set of top-k documents (denoted by $S_k^q$) returned by the index when queried using the posterior (i.e, the response and the dialog context).
-The first term is then approximated as:-
+The first term is then approximated as $\sum_{\bz \in S^q_k} \hat{q}(\bz \vert \bx,\by ) \log {p} (\by \vert \bz,\bx)$.
 To approximate the KL-divergence we use the top-k knowledge instances retrieved by querying the index using the dialog-context (for prior) and the context-response pair (for posterior).
 We then take union of the two sets $S^p_k$ and $S^q_k$ to form the set $S_{KL}$.
 We use this set ($S_{KL}$) to approximate the KL-divergence.
-Thus, the KL-divergence in Equation \ref{eq:ELBO} is given by:
+Thus, the KL-divergence in Equation \ref{eq:elbo} is given by:

 where the approximate posterior ($\hat{q}$) and prior ($\hat{p}$) in this case are obtained by normalizing the retrieval scores on $S_{KL}$.
+The intuition behind this approximation is that the documents with low posterior probability do not contribute much to the KL objective and hence, can safely be ignored.
 Similar to other variational models, VRAG is trained end-to-end.